kaushalluffa/discore-server/README.md

+# When opening the link it may take time as i am using a free instance of render.com which spin down if there is no activity
 # React Chat Website - Server

 Welcome to the React Chat Website!
 We'll be building a real-time chat application using modern web technologies.
 The backend server will be built with Node.js and Express, while the frontend will be developed using React, Vite, TypeScript, and Material-UI.
 We'll be using PostgreSQL as our database and Prisma as our ORM for seamless database interactions.